OpenEmbedded®/Yocto Project®: Build From Sources

 $ . /opt/oecore/environment-setup-cortexa5t2hf-neon-vfpv4-oe-linux-gnueabi

-Use OE SDK
+Use OpenEmbedded SDK

 $ cd /opt/oecore/